Mike Eustace MBACP (Accred)

 - CPCAB Level 2 Certificate in Counselling Skills, from Fareham College.

-I am fully insured against public liability and I have a full, recent, clean Extended CRB Check.
+I am fully insured against public liability.

 Prior to training as a counsellor, I worked for 10 years in a white-collar job in the engineering industry and throughout that time I also provided help and support to vulnerable people via the voluntary sector.